Nekomajin42/Windows-7/README.md

 # Windows 7

-A native-ish theme for [Vivaldi](https://vivaldi.com) using some of the default system color values.
+A native-ish theme for [Vivaldi](https://vivaldi.com) using some of the default system colors.

 ![Screenshot](screenshot.png)